PythonUser-ux/Password-collector/README.md

 It may be an option to keep the Key far away from the Value altough it should **never** get lost. <br>

 Another good idea is to change the name of the script :)

+⚠️⚠️⚠️ **You can loose all your password by initialize the Value file!** ⚠️⚠️⚠️